TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

 .. note::

     In most of these examples the :class:`Mock` and :class:`MagicMock` classes are interchangeable.
-As the ``MagicMock`` is the more capable class it makes a sensible one to use by default.
+As the ``MagicMock`` is the more capable kundi it makes a sensible one to use by default.

 Once the mock has been called its :attr:`~Mock.called` attribute is set to